smetanadvorak/myo_ecn/README.md

 # MYO toolbox for Ecole Centrale de Nantes

 ## Requirements
+Missing requirements will be installed as you follow the instructions given below.
 - _Python 3_

-These dependencies will be installed as you follow the installation instructions given below:
 - _myo-python_
 - _numpy_
 - _scikit-learn_